Library Staff & Policies

 Works in languages other than English are purchased if they are needed in connection with the classes given at Ambrose University, or if they provide information unavailable in English language sources.

 The Library will normally purchase only one copy of a given work.
-The number of copies may be increased at the discretion of the Director of Library Services (DLS).
+The number of copies may be increased at the discretion of the University Librarian.

 Given the choice of buying a cloth or a trade paperback edition of the same work, the Library will, for the sake of economy, acquire the paperback edition.